isaac152/prometeoCLI/README.md

 -**Provider**:Test provider

+**Note:** By default the url is on prometeo sandbox, if you want to change it just modify the URL on config.py

 ### **2.** Install the CLI
 See the previous section and check with:
 **Note:**: I didn't test the CLI on Windows, if you have any errors, please use the docker option.